Updated on March 17th, 2025

 Are silverfish harmful?

-I suppose that the answer to this question depends on how you define harm.
-These silver-colored scaly pests can be harmful in the sense that they can wreak havoc on your lifestyle—gingerly chewing the corners of family photographs, nibbling away at your favorite novels, and dragging their teeth (as they have weak jaws) along that well-worn cozy sweatshirt that you like to wear on Saturday mornings as you putter around the house with your lukewarm coffee.
+I suppose the answer to this question depends on how you define harm.
+These silver-colored scaly pests can be harmful in the sense that they can wreak havoc on your lifestyle—gingerly chewing the corners of family photographs, nibbling away at your favorite novels and dragging their teeth (as they have weak jaws) along that well-worn cozy sweatshirt that you like to wear on Saturday mornings as you putter around the house with your lukewarm coffee.

 In addition to damage caused by their dietary pleasures, their urine can be problematic too, staining your papers, books and fabrics yellow.
-Make sure to look out for the tiny droppings they leave behind, which resemble small whole peppercorns.

 - Do not carry viruses (like some flies)